-"Information is exempt information if its disclosure under this Act would, or would be likely to, prejudice the commercial interests of any person (including the public authority holding it)" En store for disclosure Fortune for with bolding Factors for disclosure Factors for withholding Enabling the public to gain a better understanding of the nature and cost of the services and equipment Ofcom buys, and thereby increasing transparency.
-Ofcom continues to procure contracts for the provision of equipment like those related to this request.
+"Information is exempt information if its disclosure under this Act would, or would be likely to, prejudice the commercial interests of any person (including the public authority holding it)".

+Factors for disclosure Factors for withholding Enabling the public to gain a better understanding of Ofcom's expenditure, and thereby increasing transparency and public confidence in Ofcom.
+Ofcom continues to procure contracts for the provision of equipment or software listed in this request.
 To release commercially sensitive information such as indicative or projected expenditure would put us in a detrimental position for future negotiations or procurements.

-Reasons why public interest favours withholding information Ofcom publishes information on its annual expenditure in its annual reports (see specifically the section on "Financial Statements").
-Ofcom's ability to obtain value for money in services it contracts for, would be undermined in future procurements if details of indicative or projected expenditure of the items listed (e.g. Multi Functional Devices, laptops, phones etc) were disclosed.
-The potential prejudice to commercial interests outweighs the public interest in disclosure of spend information, given the limited contribution of this information in enabling the public to better understand how Ofcom performs its functions.
+Reasons why public interest favours withholding information

+- Ofcom publishes information on its annual expenditure in its Annual reports and plans (see specifically the section on "Financial Statements"). - Ofcom's ability to obtain value for money in services it contracts for would be undermined in future procurements if details of indicative or projected expenditure of the items listed were disclosed. - We consider that the potential prejudice to commercial interests outweighs the public interest in disclosure of spend information, given that Ofcom publishes an annual statement and the information requested arguably only provides a limited contribution to enabling the public to better understand how Ofcom performs its functions .